3. Commitment to personal data protection

 Know BIRD’s vision on privacy and recognize what this means for his/her responsibilities

 For questions relating to privacy and data protection, BIRD has appointed a Data Protection Officer which you can reach at firstname.lastname@example.org.

 5 Set-up of data protection approach 5.1 Personal data protection framework

 In this section the relevant privacy data protection laws and regulations, the personal data protection principles and BIRD procedures and policies are being explained.

 EU Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016, or the European General Data Protection Regulation (GDPR), defines the rules relating to the protection of natural persons with regard to the processing of personal data and rules relating to the free movement of personal data.
 In addition, the GDPR foremost protects fundamental rights and freedoms of natural persons and in particular their right to the protection of personal data.

 5.1.2 Data processing principles

 Every company is obliged to process personal data in accordance with the data processing principles as described in the GDPR.
-BIRD has put the appropriate organisational and technical measures in place to assure compliance with these principles and ensures continues evaluation of these measures.
+BIRD has put the appropriate organizational and technical measures in place to assure compliance with these principles and ensures continues evaluation of these measures.